danmachlenkin/FoodOrderAppRepo/README.md

 I have built this project while coding along with the course instructor in order to implement the new things i've learned.

 # Project's aim
-The project's aim is to practice the new skills i have learned in that Udemy course by building a front-end web app that lets you add/remove items that were fetched from a Firebase database to a cart and clculate the total amount.
+The project's aim is to practice the new skills i have learned in that Udemy course by building a front-end web app that lets you add/remove items that were fetched from a Firebase database to a cart and calculate  the total amount.

 # Technologies
 This is a front-end project that was built using create-react-app.